ctesta01/nadir/README.md

   ggplot2::theme_bw() +
   ggplot2::ggtitle("Comparison of Candidate Learners") +
-  ggplot2::labs(caption = "Error bars show ±1 standard deviation across the CV estimated MSE for each learner\n Each open circle represents the CV-MSE on one held-out fold of the data") + ggplot2::theme(plot.caption.position = 'plot')
+  ggplot2::labs(caption = "Error bars show ±1 standard deviation across the CV estimated MSE for each learner\n Each open circle represents the hold-out MSE of one fold of the data") + ggplot2::theme(plot.caption.position = 'plot')
 ```